ChristianPeter/sf-toolbelt/README.md

 this is the initial release. so only one proof-of-concept feature has been implemented.

+### 0.0.5

+custom IN converter added for custom pattern

 ### 0.0.4

 bugfix release for build process